 Chicago Motorcycle Accident Lawyer

 While driving a motorcycle is an exhilarating experience for many Chicago residents, it can be very dangerous.
 Collisions between a motorcycle and a motor vehicle are often catastrophic, resulting in serious injuries and fatalities.
-Under Illinois law, injured motorcyclists have the right to hold at-fault drivers accountable for their losses — and a Chicago motorcycle accident attorney at Taxman, Pollock, Murray & Bekkerman, LLC can help.
-Call us today at (312) 586-1700 to schedule an appointment for a free case review.
+Under Illinois law, injured motorcyclists have the right to hold at-fault drivers accountable for their losses—and the accident attorneys at Taxman, Pollock, Murray & Bekkerman, LLC can help.
+Call us today at (312) 586-1700.

 Motorcycle accidents can result in severe injuries for riders.
 Our lawyers specialize in advocating for the rights of motorcycle accident victims, fighting for fair compensation for their injuries and damages.
 With our knowledge of personal injury law, we will work attentively to gather evidence, negotiate with insurance companies, and build a strong case.